 Watch-outs

-- Pro tier at $49/agent/mo (annual) is a 3x jump from Growth, the biggest proportional price cliff in the comparison
+- Pro tier at $55/agent/mo (annual) is nearly a 3x jump from Growth, the biggest proportional price cliff in the comparison

 - Freddy AI Agent is limited to 500 sessions on Enterprise before per-session overage kicks in at $49/100 sessions

-Freshdesk is how 80% of the features of Zendesk get into a support team at 40% of the price.
-3,696 G2 reviews average 4.4/5; the consistent praise is around ease of setup and the free tier generosity, the consistent gripe is the 3x price jump to Pro.
-In our partner network, a 12-agent startup replaced Zendesk Suite Team at $55/agent/mo with Freshdesk Growth at $15/agent/mo, saved $7,200/year, and only noticed the difference in reporting depth two quarters later.
-Freshworks positions this directly against Zendesk in a 2026 comparison , citing a $12,000/year cost advantage at the 30-agent band.
+Freshdesk is how most of the features of Zendesk get into a support team at roughly a third of the entry price.
+3,696 G2 reviews average 4.4/5; the consistent praise is around ease of setup and the low entry price, the consistent gripe is the near-3x price jump to Pro.
+Freshworks positions Freshdesk directly against Zendesk in a 2026 comparison that claims support-cost reductions of up to 44%.
 Best for sub-50-agent teams that don’t need advanced forecasting or multi-brand support.

 Pricing breakdown